The Key to Thriving.

 Most of us know relationships matter! – From a tender age, older generations encourage us to bond, connect, play, and build friendships with our siblings, cousins, neighbors, and classmates.
 However, though well-intentioned, loved ones often neglect to share why we must do the painstaking work of cultivating healthy relationships.

 We often think of a relationship as a thing we get, like a car or home. – We work hard to get it, and once we take hold of it, we relax and bask in the glory of our achievement.
 For a while, I also viewed relationships in this manner!
 But I no longer do, and today, I invite you to consider that relationships are more than a thing to have.
 Instead, a relationship is what one must learn to do with another in a deliberate action we might call relationshipping!
-Relationshipping is the art of cultivating healthy and robust relationships. – When it stops, the relationship expires because as we grow, change, and reveal more of ourselves, how we relate must also change.
+Relationshipping is the art of cultivating healthy and robust relationships. – When it is absent, the relationship expires because as we grow, change, and reveal more of ourselves, how we relate must also change.

 A Mutual Need